shakes76/PatternAnalysis-2023/recognition/TopicRecognition_Shaivika_48239192/README.md

 3. Pass the preprocessed image through the model to obtain predictions.
 4. For binary classification (e.g., AD vs. CN), you can set a threshold (e.g., 0.5) to determine the class based on the probability output.

+**Test Dataset Evaluation**:

+1. The script loads the test dataset and makes predictions on all the test images.
+2. It generates a confusion matrix to assess the model's classification performance.
+3. The confusion matrix provides insights into the true positives, true negatives, false positives, and false negatives.

+Additionally, the script showcases a set of random test images along with their actual and predicted labels, giving you a visual representation of the model's classification results.

+You can further customize and extend the `predict.py` script to suit your specific needs for image classification and evaluation.
+Be sure to adjust any file paths or parameters as necessary to work with your dataset.

 ## Requirements
 - Python 3.7+
 - TensorFlow